 This one breaks up a C/C++ for loop, assigning various iterations to various threads.
-(The threads, of course, must have already been set up via the omp parallel pragma.)
 This way the iterations are done in parallel.
 Of course, that means that they need to be independent iterations, i.e. one iteration cannot depend on the result of another.